Abraham Lincoln (Healy): History

 First Lady Lady Bird Johnson identified the painting as one of her favorites in the White House.
 Though Richard Nixon had moved the portrait from the State Dining Room, replacing it with Cropsey's View of the Palisades on the Hudson, Gerald Ford had the portrait moved back to its longstanding placement.

-A reproduction of the portrait hangs in the Illinois Governor's Mansion in Springfield, Illinois and the Minnesota House of Representatives chamber behind the speaker's chair.
+An 1887 copy of the painting, originally commissioned by Elihu Washburne and reproduced by Healy in his Paris studio, is owned by the Smithsonian National Portrait Gallery; it was last on display in 2022, and as of August 2026, was being restored by a Baltimore based art conservator.
+Reproductions of the portrait also hangs in the Illinois Governor's Mansion in Springfield, Illinois and the Minnesota House of Representatives chamber behind the speaker's chair.